kilasuelika/cpp_gallery/README.md

 ## Language
 ### ParameterPack
 1. Combine hash: fold expression and variadic function.
+2. Cast: store double and struct in an array with reinterpret_cast.
+This method can be used to write an allocator.

 ## Math
 ### SteepestDecent
 SteepestDecent: optimization using armadillo.
 Two methods for calculating step length: Armijo and 0.618.

+## OS
+### CopyFiles
+Usage of filesystem.

+## Algorithm
+### TreeTraverse
+Given an array $y[i]=j$ which means i's parent is j.
+First construct a map to store the tree.
+Then travere it and return path for each leaf.